deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ## How do I reduce the number of master nodes in a cloud cluster (multi-master to single-master)?

 {% alert level="warning" %}
-The steps described below must be performed with the first master node of the cluster (master-0).
+The steps described below must be performed from the first in order of the master node of the cluster (master-0).
 This is because the cluster is always scaled in order: for example, it is impossible to delete nodes master-0 and master-1, leaving master-2.
 {% endalert %}

 1. Make a [backup of etcd](faq.html#etcd-backup-and-restore) and the `/etc/kubernetes` directory.